 This player preview was written by Josh G., who posts here as jeg.

-Thanks to jeg for another great preview.
+Thanks to jeg for a terrific preview of Boyer.